geekepub/geekepub.github.io/_posts/2016-07-16-The-Moral-Sayings-of-Publius-Syrus.md

 203. When pain cannot increase, it dies away.

-204. He wbo has prospered in life, should stay at home.
+204. He who has prospered in life, should stay at home.

 206. The builder of a house should not leave it unfinished.